E3-JSI/StreamStoryPyClient/README.md

 ## License 📄
-StreamStory is distributed under the MIT License.
+StreamStoryPyClient is distributed under the MIT License.
 See LICENSE for more information.